 In early 2010 I also started to make space-themed tubing *without* any murrine to compliment my more complex scenes, and for when I couldn't scale the work down small enough, or when there was shaping which made the murrine-filled scenes un-renderable.
 This also gave me the opportunity to make much more tubing than I could before and dial in my fuming via repetition.
 However, in hindsight I wish I had included more murrine into some of my work during this era to make it more distinguishable...but it's all part of the path I'm on, and each 'I wish I had done this!' is an important stepping stone in the overall advancement of one's artwork.
 Onwards and upwards to IG2.0!!!

 IG2.0 started to drop in the beginning of 2014 (although I was dropping 'EXP' teaser pics on IG and FB slightly beforehand) and these are scenes that include (virtually) all of my own self-made murrine.
 This includes a variety of my own UFO's (2 Aliens Cruisin, Scout, and Ranger) and my own Rocketship w/Blastronaut being the two most widely used murrine in the IG2.0 scenes, but also bigger chips in general, as well as the introduction to my own 'sun' and 'saturn' murrine.
-The 3 moons however were reduced to 1 in this part of the series (there might be a rare exception to the rule out there), and it's now a murrine instead of the overlapping dots as fore-mentioned (although I've been experimenting with different moons and even multiple-moon murrine as well, but later reverted back to the overlapping dots to capture that signature look.
+The 3 crescent moons were initially reduced to 1 in this part of the series during the beginning of this release, and I even experimented with moon murrine as well, but later reverted back to the overlapping dots to capture that signature look.